joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/28/world/asia/nepals-hydropower-industry-was-booming-now-900-workers-are-missing.html

 **Trump Says U.S. Has Deal for Control of Large Share of Venezuela’s Oil**\
-`The president said an agreement between the countries involved “a partnership with private business” and more than 65 billion barrels of reserves.`\
+`The president said an agreement between the countries covered more than 65 billion barrels of reserves.
+A U.S. official said it would involve a partnership with a private company.`\
 https://www.nytimes.com/2026/08/28/business/trump-venezuela-oil-deal.html

 **Critics Blast Metropolitan Museum’s Plan to Honor John Galliano**\